dekum/ProjectAlpha/README.md

 # ProjectAlpha

  * Philemon Petit-Frere
- * 9/27/2018
+ * 10/29/2018
  * COP 3003 - OOP
  * Project: ProjectAlpha
  * File: Main
  * Purpose of Project: design a template in Java for creating and recording all future
  * production line items.
-Also also allow easy modification to handle different products *Sources for help: Stackexchange, Garrett Graber, github.com
+Also also allow easy modification to handle different products *Sources for help: Stackexchange, Garrett Graber, Nathalie Crespo, github.com, http://tutorials.jenkov.com/java-regex/pattern.html, geeksforgeeks,https://www.tutorialspoint.com/,

 <h4>Goal:</h4>
 <p>Create a production plant for any type of product ranging from a simple packaging system to a variety of electronic devices.